Import and export flows

 Export a flow

-- From the Projects page, find the flow you want to export, click More, and then select Export.
+Export from projects: On the Projects page, find the flow you want to export, click More, and then select Export.
+To export all flows in a project, click Options on the Projects list, and then select Download.

 /flows/download